abhisha1991/w251_hw9/README.md

 #### 3. Were you overfitting?

 If we look at both the eval_loss and training_loss, we observe that they both were converging to the same value (approx 1.6) after the training process / eval process ended.
 Moreover, if we look at the graphs, we conclude that while the training error reduces from 0 to 50k steps, the eval loss also reduces proportionately - indicating that the eval loss is reducing while the training error is also reducing.
+If the training loss was reducing as steps increased, but the eval loss was staying flat after X number of steps, we could have used that as a sign of overfitting as well.
+This is however, not the case in the graphs below.
 So we conclude that overfitting WAS NOT happening in the model.

 ![train](https://github.com/abhisha1991/w251_hw9/blob/master/Final/Train_Loss.PNG)